-Beans are a nutritious food commonly used as a side dish or in salads, soups and casseroles.
-Vegetarians often use beans combined with a starch like rice as an alternative complete protein source.
 You can expand your bean use by making bean flours and using them in place of regular wheat flour.
-Bean flour is gluten free and is more easily tolerated by people with gluten sensitivities.
-Commercial bean flours are often expensive, but you can grind your own at home for little cost.
+Bean flour is gluten-free and is more easily tolerated by people with gluten sensitivities.
+Commercial bean flours are often expensive, but you can grind your own at home for less.

 Dry beans or lentils

 - Choose the dry beans you want to make into flour.
 Different beans may have slightly different flavors or textures.
 Garbanzo, lentil, mung or navy beans are common choices.

 - Divide the beans into smaller batches to make the process easier.

 - Add the first batch of beans to your blender.